utsabk/RuleBook/README.md

 * Parse a text file (rulebook) into each indivisual rules.
 * Fetch the rules and populate them in a TOC.
 * A Table of Contents with a list of chapters.
-* Hyperlinked chapters display the conataining rules/subrules in the chapter.
+* Hyperlinked chapters conataining rules/subrules.
+* Search for a rule conataining a word/s